journey-js/journey/dev-setup.md

 If you would like an overview of Single Page Applications and ES6 Modules see [Overview](overview.md).

-If you are looking to create a production ready distribution for your application see [Distribution Setup Guide](dist-setup.md).
+**Note**: if you are looking to create a production ready distribution for your application see [Distribution Setup Guide](dist-setup.md).

 There are a variety of solutions available such as [Rollup](), [Webpack](), [Browserify[() etc. Here we will look at Rollup as I've found it the easiest to get started with.